 Whatever help we give others will always come back to us many times over.
 Be generous in your thoughts, words, and actions.
 Have compassion for those who are in need, understanding for those in difficulty, and tolerance for those who challenge you.
 Brother Balananda of the Self Realization fellowship reminds us, “When we are being a friend to all, we are being a friend to all the little pieces of our greater Self.
 So ultimately, when we are kind to others, we are kind to ourselves, when we are loving to others, we are loving to ourselves”.

 If you don’t already have one, establish a spiritual practice that suits your lifestyle.
 Include a daily silent meditation such as Primordial Sound Meditation.
 Enjoy the wealth of guided meditations on the Chopra App.
-Take a yoga class, learn some pranayama breathing exercises and try following an Ayurvedic routine.
-Stay centered and grounded, spend time in nature.
+Take a yoga class, learn some pranayama breathing exercises, and try following an Ayurvedic routine.
+Stay centered and grounded, and spend time in nature.
 Become a master of everything you do and be aware.
 When we live with awareness our whole life becomes our spiritual practice.

 This is a simple ceremony, which can be done on New Year’s Eve or New Year’s morning but can be done at another time if more convenient.
 Take two small candles, tea-lights work well.
 Mark one so you can tell them apart.
-Hold one in your cupped hands, close your eyes and imagine you are releasing everything you want to let go of from the past year, into the candle.
+Hold one in your cupped hands, close your eyes, and imagine you are releasing everything you want to let go of from the past year, into the candle.
 Set that one aside and hold the other candle.
 Close your eyes and imagine you are putting all the wonderful things you want to happen and achieve in the coming year, into this candle.
 Before you go to sleep on New Year’s Eve, if possible, light the first candle.
 Place it somewhere safe and allow the things you want to release to burn away during the night.
 The next morning, light the second candle and again put it somewhere safe.
 As you move into your day, allow the light of the candle to bring all your desires into the New Year.

 The universe as we know it was created as a play of consciousness.
 Sometimes, eons ago, we mistakenly started taking it seriously.
 Now it’s time to lighten up again.
 Make sure you do something just for fun every day.
 We are all part of one collective consciousness.
 Everything you do has an effect on everyone else.
 Imagine the effect if everyone started having fun.
 But, as the Indian poet Rabindranath Tagore told us, “You can’t cross the sea merely by standing and staring at the water”.
-It’s up to all of us to make 2022 the most fun year ever.
+It’s up to all of us to make this the most fun year ever.